 Particle Counting and the DIY workshop made it into the Atlantic.
 Hooray for getting the word out about how to protect your health in China without shelling out big money.
 More workshops are in the planning stages.
 Stay tuned.

-Smart Air is a social enterprise that creates simple, no-nonsense air purifiers and provides free education to protect people’s health from the effects of air pollution.
+Smart Air is a social enterprise and certified B-Corp that offers simple, no-nonsense air purifiers and provides free education to protect people from the harms of air pollution.
 We are proud to be the only certified B-Corp dedicated to fighting air pollution.